It's Rush Limboy and this, the one and only Excellence in Broadcasting Network.

 He went to either the dean or some high-ranking prof at the Columbia University J School.

-And this journalism professor, now this guy is launching on me, to Zev.
+And this journalism professor, now this guy is launching on me to Zev.

-And ultimately never even listened to me.
+And ultimately admits, he's never even listened to me.

 He's a journalist.